Zelenskyy, Trump express hope for trilateral talks with Putin to bring end to Russia-Ukraine war

 Zelenskyy responded with his own post late Sunday, saying, “We all share a strong desire to end this war quickly and reliably.”
 He said that “peace must be lasting,” not as it was after Russia seized Crimea and part of the Donbas in eastern Ukraine eight years ago, and “Putin simply used it as a springboard for a new attack.”

-Zelenskyy said in a social media post he met with Trump’s special envoy for Ukraine, Keith Kellogg, on Monday ahead of his scheduled talks with Trump to discuss the battlefield situation and the shared “strong diplomatic capabilities” of the U.S., Ukraine and Europe.
-He also held talks with European leaders at the Ukrainian embassy in Washington.

-On the table for discussion with European leaders are possible NATO-like security guarantees that Ukraine would need for any peace with Russia to be durable.
-Putin opposes Ukraine joining NATO outright, yet Trump's team claims the Russian leader is open to allies agreeing to defend Ukraine if it comes under attack.
+Putin opposes Ukraine joining NATO outright, yet Trump’s team claims the Russian leader is open to Western allies agreeing to defend Ukraine if it comes under attack.

 ”Clearly there are no easy solutions when talking about ending a war and building peace,” Meloni told reporters.
 “We have to explore all possible solutions to guarantee peace, to guarantee justice, and to guarantee security for our countries.”